liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/09-control-menu-entry-template.markdown

     blade create -t controlmenuentry -p [package name] -c [class name] [project name]

 The template for this kind of project is `controlmenuentry`.
-Suppose you want to create a service project called `my-control-menu-entry-project` with a package name of `com.liferay.docs.entry.control.menu` and a class name of `SampleProductNavigationControlMenuEntry`.
+Suppose you want to create a control menu entry project called `my-control-menu-entry-project` with a package name of `com.liferay.docs.entry.control.menu` and a class name of `SampleProductNavigationControlMenuEntry`.
 You could run the following command to accomplish this: